 As with many family law issues, there are some common misconceptions when it comes to dealing with the home.
 By understanding your rights, you may be able to avoid unnecessary conflict, and better protect yourself and your children.

-Third, moving out of the family home does not necessarily mean that the remaining party will be awarded custody of the children.
-In fact, there are many cases where the primary caretaker of the children decides that he or she must move out of the home with the children in order to protect the family from domestic violence.
+- Third, moving out of the family home does not necessarily mean the remaining party will be awarded custody of the children.
+In fact, there are many cases where the primary caretaker decides he or she must move out of the home with the children in order to protect the family from domestic violence.
 In fact, in a situation involving a history of domestic violence, or the threat of future domestic violence, you must always do what is necessary to protect yourself and your children; if that means fleeing from the marital home at the start of the case, that is what you must do.
-The court can always award either the home, or your share of the equity in the home, to you later in the divorce.
+The court can always award either the marital home, or your share of the equity in the home, to you later in the divorce.

-Now, having said all of this, there is no doubt that the home can be used as a tool to manipulate and create conflict in a divorce.
-Where you have significant assets like a home, or where you have children to protect, it is always crucial to make sure that you get the facts straight so that your legal rights can be protected.
+Now, having said all of this, there is no doubt the marital home can be used as a tool to manipulate and create conflict in a divorce.
+Where you have significant assets like a home, or where you have children to protect, it is always crucial to make sure you get the facts straight so that your legal rights can be protected.